zhongwang/ai-dapseq/README.md

 The project follows a modular pipeline:
 1.  **Data Preprocessing:** Ingests raw genomic, transcriptomic, and co-expression data and prepares it for feature engineering.
-2.  **TF Vocabulary Feature Engineering:** Creates input sequences by concatenating per-base DNA sequence vectors and TF-DAPseq vectors.
+2.  **Feature Engineering:** Creates tokenized feature vectors for each gene's promoter region using a sliding window, aggregation, and clustering approach.
 3.  **Siamese Transformer Implementation:** Builds the Siamese transformer model in PyTorch.
 4.  **Model Training & Evaluation:** Trains, tunes, and evaluates the model's performance.
 5.  **Visualization & Interpretation:** Creates tools for visualizing model performance and interpreting predictions.